kentookura/forest-server/README.md

 Run `forest watch -- "$args"`, where `$args` are the arguments you want to pass to `forester`.
 For example:

-`forest wach -- "build --dev --root index trees/"`
+`forest watch -- "build --dev --root index trees/"`

 ## Installation and Setup